long-blade/softone-sdk/README.md

 Once the client is initialized, you can then create a service, and use it to communicate with the api

 ### - Reading
-Most of the time what you really need is to simply make a `get` request in order to find some ERP data.
-For that, we can construct a simple find query by using the `BrowserInfo` method.
+Fetching data from ERP can be achieved with a get request using BrowserInfo method constructing a simple query

 ```php
 use SoftOne\Services\BrowserInfo;